jamesridgway/home-office-lights/README.md

 All of the following steps should be run on the Raspberry Pi controlling the lights.
 This codebase assumes that the lights are running off of GPIO-18.

+1. Install `rpi_ws281x`
-1. Checkout this repository to `/srv/home-office-lights`
+2. Checkout this repository to `/srv/home-office-lights`
-2. Install redis using: `sudo ./install-redis.sh`
+3. Install redis using: `sudo ./install-redis.sh`
-3. Install `home_office_lights.py` as a service using: `sudo ./install-office-lights.sh 192.168.1.10`.
+4. Install `home_office_lights.py` as a service using: `sudo ./install-office-lights.sh 192.168.1.10`.
 The IP address should be the IP of your Raspberry Pi.

 That's it, the service (`home-office-lights.service`) is up and running and is controlled by `systemctl`.